Edward C. Little Water Recycling Facility

 The Edward C. Little Water Recycling Facility

 West Basin's transformation from imported water wholesaler to a leader in conservation and water recycling can be traced back to California's severe drought period between the late '80s and early '90s.
 In 1992, West Basin received state and federal funding to design and build a world-class, state-of-the-art water recycling treatment facility in the City of El Segundo, with its own visitor’s education center.
-The facility produces over 40 million gallons of water every day, conserving enough drinking water to meet the needs of 80,000 households for a year.
+The facility produces approximately 40 million gallons of useable water every day, conserving enough drinking water to meet the needs of 80,000 households for a year.
 West Basin’s Water Recycling Facility also houses a 60,000 square foot solar power generating system that has reduced emissions of carbon dioxide by over 356 tons in one year’s time.
 These emissions reductions are equivalent to planting nearly 100 acres of trees or not driving 890,007 miles.
 To date, $600 million dollars in local, state, and federal funds have been invested in this effort.

 Reused Water Tailored To Our Customers

 The Edward C. Little Water Recycling Facility (ECLWRF) is the largest water recycling facility of its kind in the United States and was recognized by the National Water Research Institute in 2002 as one of only six National Centers for Water Treatment Technologies.
 The ECLWRF is the only treatment facility in the country that produces five different qualities of "designer" or custom-made recycled water that meet the unique needs of West Basin’s municipal, commercial and industrial customers.

 The five types of designer water include: